hjens/lya_igm_rt/README.md

 in the package.
 For more information about each parameter, see the section called _Parameters_ below).

+This will read the specified density, velocity and ionization fraction files and combine them into a single file.
+It will then make a file containing galaxy data and run the LyA radiative transfer through the IGM.
+Finally, it will run the postprocessing.
+All steps are controlled by parameters in the given settings file.

 Running from a script
 ---------------------